raunak-mishra/bmi_calculator/README.md

 # bmi_calculator

-Use your weight to calculate your Body Mass Index (BMI).
+Use your weight and height to calculate your Body Mass Index (BMI).